The best restaurants on Queen West

 1198 Queen St. W., 647-464-9100, restaurantdandylion.com

-This respite in the middle of the Drake-Gladstone party zone presents a menu so joy-inducing, you’d think it was edited by Marie Kondo.
-Diced raw beef is dolloped with mustard cream and sprinkled with ultra-spicy radish and watercress, a bit of sorghum buried inside the ruby nest.
-There are often surprise wild ingredients, like the forest of bitter, pine-green agretti on a wild turbot fillet pan-seared until a crackling gold crust forms, or the dainty baby artichoke hearts whose pink centres match the sparkling square of tuna tataki beneath them.
-By the time a pro server delivers dessert—wild blueberries piled on dense butter cake with a scoop of smooth lemon verbena ice cream—you get it: less really can be more.
+As light filters through the factory windows, a complimentary loaf of soft, warm sourdough hits the table, followed by a menu so short and joy-inducing, you’d think it was edited by Marie Kondo.
+This respite in the middle of the Drake-Gladstone party zone belongs to chef Jason Carter.
+There are often surprise wild ingredients, like the forest of bitter, pine-green agretti on a wild turbot fillet pan-seared until a crackling gold crust forms, or the dainty baby artichoke hearts whose pink centres match the sparkling squares of tuna tataki beneath them.
+By the time dessert arrives—wild blueberries on dense butter cake with lemon verbena ice cream—you get it: less really can be more.

 1150 Queen St W., 416-531-5042, thedrake.ca